autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 - **From Sensing**
   - Camera: Image data obtained from the camera.
 The Perception component utilizes it for Traffic Light Recognition and Object Recognition.
-  - Point Cloud: 物体認識に使用
+  - Point Cloud: Point Cloud data obtained from LiDAR.
+The Perception component utilizes it for Object Recognition and blind spot detection.
-  - Radar: 物体認識に使用
+  - RadarTrack: RadarTrack data obtained from radar.
+The Perception component utilizes it for Object Recognition.
 - **From Localization**
   - Vehicle motion information: Includes the ego vehicle's position.
 - **From Map**